Xetibo/ReSet-Doc/sections/projects.typ

 #pagebreak()

 *Blueman* | Bluetooth Application\
-Blueman@blueman_repo allows connecting and managing of Bluetooth connections, as well as some quality-of-life features like file transfer.
+Blueman @blueman_repo allows connecting and managing of Bluetooth connections, as well as some quality-of-life features like file transfer.
 It works great in functionality, but the buttons are not very expressive of what they will achieve.
 Blueman is written in Python and GTK3.